If you’re on a path to retire early, it makes sense to acquaint yourself with some wondrous tax savings.

 Because this post provides an introduction only, I don’t explain every tax break in exhaustive detail.
 But if it’s details you seek, each savings tip links to authoritative sources.

 This post also shares my household’s tax planning.
 Early retirement has figured into our taxes since 2013, which is the first full year we were both retired (I left the workforce in 2008; Mrs. Moose did so in 2012).
-So far, our tax breaks have produced real world savings of about $80,000—with even more savings due to follow in future years (yet more rainbows and pots of gold).
+So far, our tax breaks have produced real world savings of over $85,000—with even more savings due to follow in future years (yet more rainbows and pots of gold).

 Will these tax breaks work for you?
 Consider the enticing opportunities: